-"I am delighted to have this chance to help increase support for afterschool programs, which give students opportunities to explore their interests and give parents the security that comes with knowing that their children are safe and supervised, with engaging, educational activities after the school day ends," said Raya.
-"Afterschool programs are critical to students' success in school, to families trying to survive in this economy, and to America's workforce in the future.
+"I am delighted to have this chance to help increase support for afterschool programs, which give students opportunities to explore their interests and give parents the security that comes with knowing that their children are safe and supervised, with engaging, educational activities after the school day ends," said Kennedy.
+"Afterschool programs are critical to students' success in school.
 We need to strengthen the afterschool programs we have and ensure that there is a program for every child who needs one."